waffle-iron/moderndeveloper-questionnaire/encyclopedia/max-height.md

 ## Example 3 - Complex

-Imagine we have a `div` container which contains a child element that has the class `.description` applied.
+Imagine having a `div` which contains one or more child element with a class `.description` applied.

-Due to the specified value of `50%`, and based on the size of its parent, the child's height should be `400px`.
-But the CSS ruleset constrains the maximum height value at 55px even if the parent element is 800px in height.
+Due to the specified value of `50%` in height, and based on the size of its parent, the children's height should be `400px`.
+But the more specific CSS rule `max-height` constrains the maximum height value at 55px no matter if the parent element is 800px in height or some other value.

 ```
         div {
             height: 800px;
         }

         .description {
           height: 50%;
           max-height: 55px;